Community nursing corps to amp up health education in low-income areas

 Mata spends most of his work time on the phone counseling adult diabetes patients.
 He said he’s ready to nip the problem early in children.

-“I can show them what a health plate looks like, how to read labels properly, and prevent them from becoming my patients down the line,” he said.
+“I can show them what a healthy plate looks like, how to read labels properly, and prevent them from becoming my patients down the line,” he said.

 In Sacramento, diabetes mortality and hypertension prevalence are highest in the low-income and largely nonwhite neighborhoods of Meadowview, Parkway and Florin in south Sacramento, according to a 2014 county health department report.
 Much of that area falls within the promise zone boundaries.